xiaole3349/backup/README.md

  <img src="https://img.shields.io/badge/node-16.5.0-green" />
 </div>

+## Notes:
+This item is a backup of an earlier development version.

 ## Introduction

 - This is official site for beatosion.com that provides professional high-precision motion capture technology solutions based on artificial intelligence sign recognition.